danoand/R_GettingAndCleaningData/README.md

 Use these steps to execute the R script to generate the tidy data set

-1. From this Github repository download the raw data housed in the compressed file: `getdata-projectfiles-UCI HAR Dataset.zip`, download directly from the UCI Machine Learning Repository website, or clone this repo in it's entirety.
-    * See the **CodeBood.md** file for more information on accessing the data from the UCI Machine Learning Repository website.
 1. If not already installed, install the `plyr` R package into your local R implementation.
 The `plyr` package is a prerequisite to execute tidying script
+1. Clone this repo to your desktop or download the raw data directly from the UCI Machine Learning Repository website.
+See the **CodeBood.md** file for more information on accessing the data from the UCI Machine Learning Repository website.
-1. Extract the compressed files into a directory of your choice
+1. Extract the compressed files contained in `getdata-projectfiles-UCI HAR Dataset.zip`
-1. Download the tidying script (`run_analysis.R`) to the folder containing the uncompressed data files (e.g. `...\UCI HAR Dataset`)
+1. Copy or move the tidying script (`run_analysis.R`) to the folder containing the uncompressed data files (e.g. `...\UCI HAR Dataset`)
 1. Open the data folder in a terminal emulator (e.g. Terminal on Mac OS, command prompt on Windows)
 1. With the R script (`run_analysis.R`) in the folder containing the uncompressed data files (`...\UCI HAR Dataset`), run the R script using the command (`Rscript run_analysis.R`)
 1. Inspect the script output